cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 If you're working with Android nowadays, you'll probably be familiar with **Android X**, the _major package renaming_ of the Android Support library announced at Google I/O 2018.
 It's time to migrate!

-Although, if you're working on a big project (or if you love procrastinating) you probably haven't migrated yet.
+Although, you might be in the situation **where you can't yet migrate**.
+Either because you're working on a big project (that you're not fully responsible of) or just because you love procrastinating.
 One of the tool can come handy in this case is **Jetifier** in **reverse mode**.

 # AndroidX